AI Exam

 - More common in lean women.

-Hemoglobin A1c (HbA1c) or Fasting Plasma Glucose
+Haemoglobin A1c (HbA1c) or Fasting Plasma Glucose

 - Screening for insulin resistance and metabolic syndrome.